boonyong6/how-linux-works/README.md

 - A **new packet arriving from the physical layer** (network) is classified by the **kernel** as “**input**”, so it activates rules in chains corresponding to input.
 - The system that maintains the firewall's data structures is called **iptables**.
-- Although there are many tables, you’ll normally work with a single table named **filter** that controls basic packet flow.
+- Although there are many tables, you'll normally work with a single table named **filter** that controls basic packet flow.
 - **Three basic chains** in the filter table: **INPUT**, **OUTPUT** and **FORWARD**.
   ![chain-processing-sequence](images/chain-processing-sequence.png)